-- 1 Insert the Pro Tools LE Installer disc into your DVD drive. - 2 On the Pro Tools LE Installer disc, locate and open the Additional Files/Pro Tools Demo Sessions Installer folder. - 3 Double-click Install demo session.pkg. - 4 Follow the on-screen instructions. - 5 When prompted, select your audio drive as the install location and click Next to begin the installation.
+- 1 Insert the Pro Tools LE Installer disc into your DVD drive. - 2 On the Pro Tools LE Installer disc, locate and open the Additional Files/Demo Sessions Installer folder. - 3 Double-click Install LE Demo Session.pkg. - 4 Follow the on-screen instructions. - 5 When prompted, select your audio drive as the install location and click Next to begin the installation.
 When installation is complete, click Close.